Lottery and Offers

 When will the first Valor school open?

-Valor Public Schools was awarded a charter in June of 2017 and will open its first campus, Valor South Austin, in August of 2018 serving grades K-8.
-The school will add one grade level of high school each year until it serves students from K-12.
+Valor Public Schools was awarded a charter in June of 2017 and will open its first campus, Valor South Austin, located at 220 Foremost Dr, Austin, TX 78745 between William Cannon and Slaughter.
+The school will open in August of 2018 serving grades K-8, and then add one grade level of high school each year until it serves students from K-12.
 Valor is now accepting enrollment applications for the 2018-2019 school year.

-No. Valor will be a tuition-free public charter school.
+No. Valor is be a tuition-free public charter school.